kyma-project/website/content/blog-posts/2019-07-12-release-notes-1.3/index.md

 ## Kyma CLI

-_### Initial documentation
+### Kyma CLI documentation

-We started with the initial command documentation with dedicated Markdown documents, covering the documentation for the `version` and `install` as first candidates, next one will follow with every release._
+We have started documenting Kyma CLI commands, covering the documentation for the `version` and `install` commands so far.
+We will continue to describe other commands with further releases.

 ### Installation and uninstallation commands improved